Jai Chiranjeeva: Plot

-In a train, some ruffians try to harass a girl, but is intervened by a passenger who beats them, after his sleep is interrupted.
-One of their allies, who was just getting ready, is afraid that the passenger might beat him too, he lies that he just knows them and nothing else, taking the responsibility to admit his allies to a hospital.
+In a train, some ruffians try to harass a girl, but are interrupted by a passenger who beats them after his sleep is interrupted.
+One of their allies, who was getting ready, is afraid that the passenger might beat him too; he lies that he knows them and nothing else, taking the responsibility to admit his allies to a hospital.
 The passenger advises him to follow his sayings.
 He also tells the girl to wake him up in case of an emergency.

-Venu, a friend of the passenger gets involved in a no-ticket case while waiting for the latter's arrival.
-The passenger is revealed to be Sathyanarayana Murthy, who rescues his friend from getting behind bars.
-He lies about having a chest pain and hence consults a doctor, M. V. Shankara Rao, whom he actually threatens for killing him unless he gives an information.
-This is witnessed by Venu, but later acts like nothing happened in front of him.
-Sathya and Venu get to a colony, where the latter resides in.
-Sathya later encounters Sailaja, who thinks that he's a tailor.
-Venu brags that Sathya is a billionaire in order to save the latter from a police case.
+Venu, a friend of the passenger, gets involved in a no-ticket case while waiting for the latter's arrival.
+The passenger is revealed to be Sathyanarayana Murthy, who rescues his friend from being arrested.
+He lies about having chest pain and hence consults a doctor, M. V. Shankara Rao, whom he actually threatens with killing him unless he gives information.
+Venu witnesses this, but later pretends as if nothing happened in front of him.
+Sathya and Venu visit Venu's colony.
+Sathya later encounters Sailaja, who thinks that he is a tailor.
+Venu brags that Sathya is a billionaire to save the latter from a police case.

-During the preparations of Ganesh Chaturthi, Sathya falls from the roof of the apartment while discussing something with Venu.
-He bumps on Sailaja, while causing so many things and finally safe after he suffered nothing.
-The next day, Sathya and Venu go to a red-light area and meet Rasul, who informs them about supplying of arms and Asghar after taking each amount from the duo.
+During the preparations of Ganesh Chaturthi, Sathya falls off the apartment roof while discussing something with Venu.
+He bumps into Sailaja, while causing so many things, and finally is safe.
+The next day, Sathya and Venu go to a red-light area and meet Rasul, who informs them about the supply of arms and Asghar after taking each amount from the duo.
 Sathya goes alone to Asghar's hideout and brawls with his henchmen, even though the latter escapes.

-Sathya and Venu start boozing before learning that they're about to have dinner in Sailaja's apartment.
-Eventually they manage to hide being drunk, but they're caught red-handed by Sailaja's father, after Sathya starts washing his left hand instead of the right.
-Teaming with her friends, Sailaja decides to teach both of them a lesson by giving them a party for Venu's birthday, in a pub.
-Sailaja eventually tells Sathya to dance while Venu starts boozing and taking a look at them.
+Sathya and Venu start boozing before learning that they are about to have dinner in Sailaja's apartment.
+Eventually, they manage to hide their drunkenness, but they are caught red-handed by Sailaja's father after Sathya starts washing his left hand instead of his right.
+Teaming with her friends, Sailaja decides to teach them a lesson by hosting Venu's birthday party at a pub.
+Sailaja eventually tells Sathya to dance while Venu starts boozing and looking at them.
 After the party is over and they walk out of the club, Sathya witnesses a beggar beating his daughter for not begging properly.
-He saves her from the beggar after beating him and gives his entire money to her for her basic needs.
+He saves her from the beggar after beating him and gives her all his money for her basic needs.
 He then starts speaking about how he dislikes watching children in trouble, eventually telling about finishing someone who killed his loved one.
-Sailaja asks Venu that if Sathya loved someone earlier, Venu tells her about Sathya's niece.
+Sailaja asks Venu if Sathya loved someone earlier.
+Venu tells her about Sathya's niece.